-Examples of the Company's commitment towards the improvement of animal welfare can be found in:
+Examples of the Company's commitment towards the improvement of animal welfare can be found in the fact that:

-- the setting up of an Animal Ethics Committee to evaluate all internal protocols using animals as well as promoting "3Rs" principles; - the implementation of an Animal welfare body on Ipsen's research sites; - the evaluation of animal ethics during the quality assessments of all Contract Research Organizations, required to have at least the same level of exigence; - the approval of Ipsen's Cell Based Assay ("CBA") by the European and U.S. competent authorities, amongst others across the globe, to establish the potency of each batch of Ipsen's toxin and developed to replace the in vivo "LD50" test.
+- Ipsen encourages the development of in vitro alternatives with a level of precision comparable to animal experimentation whenever / wherever possible, while ensuring patients' safety and medicinal products' efficacy. - Ipsen's collaborators conduct animal ethics evaluations during internal quality assessments and with all contract research organizations (CROs) - Ipsen's Cell Based Assay ("CBA") was approved by the European and U.S. competent authorities, amongst others across the globe, to establish the potency of each batch of Ipsen's toxin and developed to replace the in-vivo "LD50" test.
 This achievement means the radical reduction of animal-based testing.